lexzor/pwa3-mod/README.md

+# Configuration

-In order to ignore changes made in `CMakeLists.txt` in project directory, run `git update-index --no-skip-worktree CMakeLists.txt`.
+`CmakeLists.txt` in this repository it's only a template.
+You need to make modifications in it before pushing changes In order to ignore changes made in `CMakeLists.txt`, run `git update-index --no-skip-worktree CMakeLists.txt` command.